Aubrey Gordon

+Early life and education

+Aubrey Gordon was raised in Portland, Oregon.
+Growing up, she attended a mix of public and private schools.
+Gordon studied for two years at Portland State University before transferring to Brown University.

 Career

 Before beginning her writing career, Gordon was an LGBTQ community organizer.

 After an argument with a friend about the differences between thin and fat people's relationships with their own bodies, Gordon wrote a letter to the friend to try to convey her thoughts.
 She shared it to a different friend to get feedback on whether the letter came off as rude, and her friend asked her to post it online so he could share it.
-Gordon, who was concerned about her professional reputation after beginning a new job, shared the letter anonymously with the name "Your Fat Friend".
+Gordon, who was concerned about her professional reputation after beginning a new job, shared the letter anonymously with the name "Your Fat Friend."
 The letter was widely read, and Gordon decided to keep writing and posting essays about fatness, and hate and discrimination directed toward fat people.

 Gordon writes a regular column for Self magazine.
 She also publishes essays on Medium, and has written for publications including Vox and The New York Times.

 Gordon remained anonymous for five years.
 In October 2020, just before publishing her first book, she revealed her identity and began including her name in bylines.
 The following month, she published the book What We Don't Talk About When We Talk About Fat, which focuses on fatness and anti-fat bias.

 Since October 2020, Gordon and Michael Hobbes have co-hosted the podcast Maintenance Phase.
 They use the show to debunk the myths and "junk science" behind health, nutrition, and wellness trends, and have discussed topics including popular diets and diet foods, anti-fat bias, and eating disorders.

+Gordon's second book, “You Just Need to Lose Weight”: And 19 Other Myths About Fat People, was published on January 10, 2023, by Beacon Press.